Undiscovered Scotland

 Menstrie Castle

 The village today is notable for the amount of open space within its boundaries, and that's before you take into account the hills that loom closely in every view with the slightest northern aspect.
-At the northern or uphill end of the village green that sits in the heart of the village, the burn that runs through it is crossed by the Auld Brig.
+At the northern or uphill end of Midtown Park, which sits in the heart of the village, the burn that runs through it is crossed by the Auld Brig.
 This was built on the line of the original road through the village in 1665.
+Also on the uphill side of the village, a little east of the centre, is the imposing Broomhall Castle Hotel.

 Menstrie made its name in the 1800s as a producer of woollen blankets and tartans, first using water power, then moving to steam and finally gas powered mills.
 But by far the most significant industrial development in Menstrie was the Glenochil Distillery.